Duckham in full flight was a sight to behold

 We all copied that last habit, some to our cost.
 In one game against John Fisher School on a late season bonehard pitch I slammed the ball down a la Duckham to score and somehow managed to break my right thumb in two places.
 Indeed it is giving me almighty grief as I type this very piece.

 Footnote: England were in the middle of a rare run of good form in this era.
 Following back-to-back wins over the French and Scotland they travelled to New Zealand that summer and recorded a famous 16-10 win.
-Then that Autumn they dispatched the in good style.
+Then that they dispatched the Wallabies in good style.
 It all looked so promising before bad habits returned and Duckham was again rendered a forlorn figure out on the wing.

 Leave a Comment